-Honda Civic owners have reported 30 problems linked to transmission noise (under the power train category).
+Honda Civic owners have reported 32 problems related to transmission noise (under the power train category).

-Consumer has a 2002 Honda Civic.
+The contact owns a 2002 Honda Civic.
 The contact stated that while driving approximately 35 mph, she noticed a grinding noise and the vehicle would not accelerate.
 The vehicle was towed to the dealer where the technician stated that the transmission would have to be replaced.
 The manufacturer was made aware of the failure.
 The vehicle was not repaired.
 The VIN was not available.
 The approximate failure mileage was 115,300.
-This transmission noise problem happened on Oct.
-8, 2013.

 See all problems of the 2002 Honda Civic.

-The reporting person owns a 2001 Honda Civic.
+The contact owns a 2001 Honda Civic.
 While driving 30 mph, the contact heard a noise and merged safely off the road.
 The vehicle was driven to the dealer who diagnosed the failure within the transmission.
 The vehicle was towed to an independent mechanic because of the dealer cost.
 The vehicle was not repaired.
 The manufacturer was notified of the incident.
 The failure mileage was 60,118.
-This problem occurred on September 9, 2013.

 See all problems of the 2001 Honda Civic.

-The car involved was a 2006 Honda Civic.
-The vehicle identification number (VIN) is 2HGFG215X6_.
 Had the 3rd gear transmission problem fixed at 45,000 miles and since then it has always driven different.
 Kept going back to the dealership and told me there was nothing wrong with it.
 Now at 87,000 it got taken in to get the front fenders and hood re-painted because of the faulty manufacturer paint.
 The car started clicking before I took it in and when pressing the clutch noise would go away.
 They did an estimate for my throwout bearing and the next day they called me saying the vehicle would move at all, that I need it a new transmission.
 Now the dealership expects me to pay them $4,000 in total for labor and to put a new trans in the car.
 I have always had problems with this dealership and had a few complaints towards Honda.
 I also had the motor top gasket replaced because it was leaking oil and got covered under warranty since it was part of a recall.
-It was 02/01/13 when this transmission noise issue occurred.

 See all problems of the 2006 Honda Civic.

-The car involved is a 2004 Honda Civic.
-The VIN of this vehicle was 1HGEM21954_.
 My car started making a growling noise when accelerating.
 I came to find out from research that it was the transmission input shaft bearing.
 I have seen and heard many other Honda Civic owners with the same problem.
-This transmission noise problem happened on Mon., Jan.
-14, 2013.

-Tl- the vehicle is a 2002 Honda Civic.
+Tl- the contact owns a 2002 Honda Civic.
 The contact stated that while driving 45 mph she heard a high pitch winding noise.
 The vehicle was taken to an independent mechanic who diagnose that the transmission needed to be rebuilt based on a design flaw in which steel bearings were inside an aluminum casing.
 The vehicle was not repaired.
 The VIN was unavailable.
 The failure and current mileage was 100,015.
 Pmb.
-It was Sunday, September 16, 2012 when this transmission noise issue happened.

 See all problems of the 2012 Honda Civic.